jbroerken/libmrhpsb/doc/source/Namespaces/libmrhpsb_Directory/MRH_PlatformServiceBaseRevision.rst

 MRH_PlatformServiceBaseRevision
 ===============================
-The MRH_AppBaseReviMRH_PlatformServiceBaseRevisionion namespace contains functions related to the library version.
+The MRH_PlatformServiceBaseRevision namespace contains functions related to the library version.

 Header
 ------